-Reeves Farms is dedicated to producing fresh, nutritious berries and vegetables using sustainable farming practices.
+Reeves Farms is dedicated to producing fresh berries and vegetables using sustainable farming practices.
 The Reeves family has been growing vegetables for more than a century in Baldwinsville.
-Visit Reeves Farms fruit stand in Baldwinsville for fresh sweet corn, homegrown tomatoes and many other fruits and vegetables.
+Visit Reeves Farms in Baldwinsville to pick your own strawberries and organic blueberries and purchase their homegrown vegetables.

 Riverside Artisans Cooperative, Oswego's premier source for fine art and handmade gifts, in Canal Commons, offers a wide range of professional fine arts and crafts, as well as an opportunity to meet the artists who have created them.
 From original paintings and handcrafted wood work, to fused glass and handmade jewelry, Riverside Artisans is the place to get a unique gift for yourself and for someone special.
 The shop takes pride in reasonably-priced, handmade, quality crafts and fine art.